The Audley: More Than a Trophy

 To watch the Finals.

-To see the players compete.
+To see the players compete at the highest level.

 And then to be there… standing on the court… presenting the trophy myself.